knbknb/ai-system-roles/USAGE.md

 - The right side shows the best matching persona.
 - The highlighted text is the selected prompt for the typed keyword(s).

 Pick one row and press enter.
 The script will print the persona definition as a ready-to-run `export` command to the terminal.
-(The command `export CI=<prompt text>` sets a variable `CI` - "`C`ustom `I`nstruction".
-The long prompt text is saved in a two-letter `$CI` environment variable for use in later commands.
-You can change that `export` command to your liking.)
+The command `export CI=<prompt text>` sets a variable `CI` - "`C`ustom `I`nstruction".
+The long prompt text is saved in a two-letter `$CI` environment variable.

 Note that the interactive selection _did not actually export_ `CI` as an environment variable.
-You can do that manually (by pressing enter again), if you want to use it in later commands.
-Use copy and paste to do so.
+You can do that manually by pressing enter again, if you want to use `$CI` in later commands.

 See [EXAMPLE.md](EXAMPLE.md) for a more detailed example.